 All our landlords can access their accounts 24/7 via our secure system, so you can check when the rent was last paid, you can download a statement for your Tax Return, you can monitor the status of any repairs to your property, you can see when we last carried out an inspection.
 Most importantly you can be assured that your property is in safe hands.

 We are fully qualified to manage your property

 Both directors have successfully completed the National Federation of Property Professionals award in Residential Letting and Property Management Scotland.

-Our fees are competitive and may be open to negotiation dependent on the level of Service required.
-We are particularly committed to investment Landlords and savings can be made on the smallest of portfolios.
+Our fees are competitive and presented in an open and transparent manner.
+We are particularly committed to investment Landlords and offer a bespoke service for the procurement of properties.